 The statistics are everywhere.
 And they’re not looking good.
-The health of our brains is under threat and that has a big impact on how we feel, what we can achieve, our families, and even the wider society.
+The health of our brains is under threat.
+This is impacting how we feel, what we can achieve and is affecting society as a whole.

 But the good news is that our amazing brains have the ability to adapt and change based on what information they receive and how we look after them.